AlexandruNst/BodyConquest/README.md

 # Description

-This is a team project of 5 agile devlopers to create a competitive game with the elements of artificial intelligence, physics and networking.
+This is a team project of 5 agile developers to create a competitive game with the elements of artificial intelligence, physics and networking.
 After careful consideration, we decided to build a top-down, multiplayer strategy game in which two different diseases compete against each other to be the one who ultimately takes over the human body.
 It is called Body Conquest.

 Intuitive game-play, complex combat system, short battle times and the multiplayer mode make sure that the user does not get bored quickly.
 Moreover, single player